SGSSGene/d_rive/README.md

 - derivation
 - integration

-Check example1.cpp and exampleQuat.cpp for more exciting examples
+Check example1.cpp and exampleQuat.cpp for more exciting examples..
+To try the examples use a modern compiler and compile the .cpp file `g++ -std=c++17 example.cpp`.

 ## Examples